-The Company's cash balances as of December 31, 2021 and 2020, were \$32,439 and \$42,015, respectively.
-The decrease in the cash balance during 2021 was primarily due to the return of capital to shareholders through dividends and the net loss from operations.
+The Company's cash balances as of December 31, 2022 and 2021, were \$27,825 and \$32,439, respectively.
+The decrease in the cash balance during 2022 was primarily due to the return of capital to shareholders through dividends, a board approved voluntary contribution to the Pension Plans and the net loss from operations.

 The Company intends to hold the majority of existing cash for purposes of future investment opportunities, potential return of capital to shareholders and for contingency purposes.
-Although revenue is expected to continue to decline in future periods, cash flows and other expense reduction measures are expected to be sufficient to fund operating activities and capital spending of approximately \$1,000 in 2022.
+Although revenue is expected to continue to decline in future periods, cash flows and other expense reduction measures are expected to be sufficient to fund operating activities and capital spending.